gomorpheus/morpheus-docs/integration_guides/Networking/nsxt.rst

    - **CREDENTIALS:** A pre-stored credential set can be used to create this integration.
 If "Local Credentials" is selected, USERNAME and PASSWORD fields are presented and must be filled
    - **USERNAME:** NSX service account username.
 Prior to NSX version 4, this is likely an admin account with access to all networking constructs.
 In NSX version 4 and higher, this could be an admin for access to default space constructs or it could be a Project-specific user depending on the access needs of the integration being created
    - **PASSWORD:** The password for the NSX service account entered above
-   - **PROJECT:** As soon as an API HOST and credentials are provided, |morpheus| will attempt to authenticate with the NSX-T appliance.
-When authentication is successful and a NSX-T 4+ appliance is detected, a PROJECT field will appear and the dropdown will be pre-populated with Projects accessible to the service user account
+   - **PROJECT:** As soon as an API HOST and credentials are provided, |morpheus| will attempt to authenticate with the NSX appliance.
+When authentication is successful and a NSX 4+ appliance is detected, a PROJECT field will appear and the dropdown will be pre-populated with Projects accessible to the service user account
    - **VMWARE CLOUD:** Select the existing VMware cloud associated with this NSX integration

 #.
 Select :guilabel:`ADD NETWORK INTEGRATION`

 Once the NSX Integration is added |morpheus| will sync in existing Transport Zones, DHCP servers and relays, Segments, firewall groups and rules, Gateways, Edge Clusters, and Groups.
 We can manage these synced items from within |morpheus| UI, including the ability to create, edit, and delete them.

 ..
 NOTE:: The available tabs on the integration detail page will be dependent on the Project selected when the integration was created.
-Just like in NSX-T, the default view (and thus integrations scoped to the default Project) will have access to all constructs whereas individual Projects will not.
+Just like in NSX, the default view (and thus integrations scoped to the default Project) will have access to all constructs whereas individual Projects will not.
 Integrations scoped to individual Projects can view the DHCP, Segments, Firewall, Tier-1 Gateways, and Groups tabs but not the other tabs described here.
-These limitations are identical to those in the NSX-T console UI.
-More information on NSX-T Projects is available `here <https://docs.vmware.com/en/VMware-NSX/4.1/administration/GUID-52180BC5-A1AB-4BC2-B1CE-666292505317.html>`_.
+These limitations are identical to those in the NSX console UI.
+More information on NSX Projects is available `here <https://docs.vmware.com/en/VMware-NSX/4.1/administration/GUID-52180BC5-A1AB-4BC2-B1CE-666292505317.html>`_.

 Summary View
 ^^^^^^^^^^^^

-The SUMMARY tab contains the default view when accessing an NSX-T integration.
-From the summary view we can see the status of the NSX-T server, and details about interfaces and group status.
+The SUMMARY tab contains the default view when accessing an NSX integration.
+From the summary view we can see the status of the NSX server, and details about interfaces and group status.

 Transport Zones
 ^^^^^^^^^^^^^^^